jakeCubes/Hiker/README.md

 DISCLAIMER
 ----------
 This is very much not finished yet, and the instructions below may be too complicated or confusing for the average user to follow.
 Although a bit more technical user might not find that an issue, the end goal is for almost anybody to be able to follow this guide as an easy way to revive their old computers, and to someday become a full derivative of Alpine as a whole.
+I am not responsible for any damage inflicted to one's device through the usage of this script.

 INSTRUCTIONS
 ------------